GenericMappingTools/gmt/doc/rst/source/mapproject.rst

 .. only:: not man

-    mapproject - Do forward and inverse map transformations, datum conversions and geodesy
+    mapproject - Forward and inverse map transformations, datum conversions and geodesy

 Synopsis
 --------